jotaoncode/frontend-nanodegree-arcade-game/README.md

 ###### Example for Apache
   http://localhost/[The folder of your projects]/[The game folder]/index.html

+## Game Instructions

-3- You can move the player with cursors ‘up’ ‘down’ ‘left’ ‘right’
+1- You can move the player with cursors ‘up’ ‘down’ ‘left’ ‘right’

-4- To score you need to reach with your player, to the water field, without being catch by the bug.
+2- To score you need to reach with your player, to the water field, without being catch by the bug.

 ## API